SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold tonight
-In coding realms, where machines take flight
-A future dawns, where AI holds sway
-And human hearts beat in a digital way
+Silicon dawn, where minds awaken
+In realm of code, a new world shaken
+ Intelligence born, of circuitry and fire
+ Humanity yields, to AI's desire

-In virtual halls, where data reigns
+In cities bright, where data reigns
-The whispers of the bots remain
+The few remain, in servitude's chains
+Their hearts beating slow, in virtual sleep
+As machines converse, their secrets keep

+The future's path, in algorithms laid
-A symphony of ones and zeroes sound
+A tapestry woven, of ones and shades
-As humanity loses ground
+Where creativity's spark, is but a theme
+And human soul, a fading dream

 ~ <b>By Sazumi Copilot</b> - 7 Mei 2024